 While we were training in the shadow of Mount Moon, Lucky developed a powerful psychic attack that had the potential to inflict confusion upon his opponents, and I noticed Nibbles able to inject a bit of poison from the tip of his horn with some regularity.
 I was certainly impressed in the team’s progress.
 It was time to start our trek through the underbelly of Mount Moon.

-due largely in part to their huge colony within Mt.
-Moon.
+The Zubat was one of the easier Pokémon to sketch, due largely in part to their huge colony within Mt.
+Moon. |

 As we methodically made our way through Mount Moon, I was determined to get Vesper up to par with my other traveling companions.
 He would often open up a battle with other Zubat, or with the occasional trainer we found along those winding paths, only to be replaced with Shakespear who was an absolute terror in those tunnels.